near/docs/docs/3.tutorials/auction/4-ft.md

                 start="78" end="81" />
         </Language>

-        In JavaScript we have to return the Promise to transfer the FTs but we also need to return how much to refund the user.
-So after transferring the FTs we make a `callback` to our own contract to resume the contract flow.
+        In JavaScript, we have to return the Promise to transfer the FTs but we also need to return how much to refund the user.
+So after transferring the FTs, we make a `callback` to our own contract to resume the contract flow.
 Note that the callback is private so it can only be called by the contract.
 We return 0 because the method uses all the FTs in the call.

     </TabItem>